Electronic/fiber artwork by Phillip Stearns

 I kept going to the bar and would wait for Robby's shift to end so he could walk me home.
 We would hold hands as he walked me.
 And walking me home became walking himself inside my apartment, and given the late hours, it began as innocent sleepovers that never ended in more than holding one another, our hands, then our bodies.
-The physicality escalated to sex after a few weeks of innocent sleepovers, and then everything else that people who have sex do.
+The physicality escalated to sex after a few weeks of innocent sleepovers, and then everything else people who have sex do.

 Holding made us what we became, what we are: mad people in love, lovers who are simply mad.

 I cried one night about three months into the affair.
-I was guilty, and I knew that this was only temporary and I would have to face the consequences of it all, the dissolution of my marriage and entering into a life of uncertainties.
+I was guilty, and I knew this was only temporary and I would have to face the consequences of it all, the dissolution of my marriage and entering into a life of uncertainties.
 But what life was I living now but an uncertain one?

 I lay in bed crying, Robby beside me.
 I faced the dim light on my nightstand.
 He sat and gently pulled my streaked face toward him.
 He stroked my forehead again and again.

 "Beautiful girl," he said, and took a paused breath.
 "Smart girl."
 He stroked.
 "Talented girl."
 He smiled.
 "Beautiful."
 Breath.
 "Determined girl."
 He sighed.
 "Kind girl...
 Kind."